gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

 }
 ```

 For instance, consider a scenario where the secret word is *house*.
-If the user submits the word *human*, the correct_positions would be `[0]`, indicating that the letter "h" is in the correct position (at index 0) in the secret word.
-Also, `content_in_word` will be `[1]`, indicating that the letter "u" is present in the secret word, but not in the correct position.
+If the user submits the word *human*, the `correct_positions` would be `[0]`, indicating that the letter "h" is in the correct position (at index 0) in the secret word.
+Also, `contained_in_word` will be `[1]`, indicating that the letter "u" is present in the secret word but not in the correct position.

 ![Example Homework](../img/05/example_hw_1.png)

 Now, let's examine another scenario where the user inputs the word *horse*.
-In this case, correct_positions would be `[0, 1, 3, 4]`, indicating that the letters "h", "o", "s", and "e" are in the correct positions (at indices 0, 1, 3, and 4) in the secret word.
+In this case, `correct_positions` would be `[0, 1, 3, 4]`, indicating that the letters "h", "o", "s", and "e" are in the correct positions (at indices 0, 1, 3, and 4) in the secret word.
 However, `contained_in_word` would be empty.

 ![Example Homework](../img/05/example_hw_2.png)

-Finally, if the user correctly guesses the secret word *house*, correct_positions would contain all indices from 0 to 4, indicating that all letters are in the correct positions.
+Finally, if the user correctly guesses the secret word *house*, `correct_positions` would contain all indices from 0 to 4, indicating that all letters are in the correct positions.
 This signifies the end of the game.

 ![Example Homework](../img/05/example_hw_3.png)

-Through these examples, we observe how the program evaluates user guesses and provides feedback based on the positions of correct letters in the secret word.
+Through these examples, we see how the program evaluates user guesses and provides feedback based on the positions of correct letters in the secret word.

 ## The Homework Assignment

-Your assignment is to create a second program that acts as an intermediary between the user and the first program.
+Create a second program that interfaces between the user and the first program.

-1. **Initialization Function (`init()`)**:
+1. **Initialization Function (`init()`):**
- - This function should be created to receive the address of the first program and store it.
+    - Receives and stores the first program's address.

-2. **Handle Function (`handle()`)**:
+2. **Handle Function (`handle()`):**
-`handle()` function must be able to handle three actions: `StartGame`, `CheckWord`, `CheckGameStatus`.
+    - Manages actions: `StartGame`, `CheckWord`, `CheckGameStatus`.
 Let's examine the functionality of each action:

-- StartGame:
+- `StartGame`:
     - The program checks if a game already exists for the user;
     - It sends a "StartGame" message to the first program;
     - Utilizes the `exec::wait()` or `exec::wait_for()` function to await a response;
-    - Sends a delayed message with action "CheckGameStatus" to monitor the game's progress (its logic will be described below);
+    - Sends a delayed message with action `CheckGameStatus` to monitor the game's progress (its logic will be described below);
-    - A reply is sent to notify the user that the game has successfully started.
+    - A reply is sent to notify the user that the game has beeen successfully started.

-- CheckWord:
+- `CheckWord`:
     - Ensures that a game exists and is in the correct status;
     - Validates that the submitted word length is five and is in lowercase;
     - Sends a "CheckWord" message to the first program;
     - Utilizes the `exec::wait()` or `exec::wait_for()` function to await a reply;
     - Sends a reply to notify the user that the move was successful.

-- CheckGameStatus:
+- `CheckGameStatus`:
     - The game should have a time limit from its start, so a delayed message is sent to check the game status.
     If the game is not finished within the specified time limit, it ends the game by transitioning it to the desired status.
     Specify a delay equal to 200 blocks (10 minutes) for the delayed message.